How Much Money Will The Stamp Duty Changes Save Me?23rd Sep 2022

 Homes Valued At More Than £250,000

 If you bought a £300,000 property for example, you'd pay £2,500 Stamp Duty (5% of the £50,000 above the threshold).
 Before the latest changes were announced, you would have had to pay £5,000.

 Important Note: The latest Stamp Duty rates apply to properties purchased on or after 23 September 2022.
 There are different rates for properties bought before then.

 And with regard to second homes and buy-to-let properties, the distinction is between the number of homes held at the point of completion – regardless of what that home is then used for.

-If you want to save money, then you should start looking to buy as soon as possible – you have to complete by 31 March 2021.
+If you want to save money, you should start looking to buy as soon as possible.

 Get Expert Legal Help Buying A Home